-• If there are two teams the SJ team may be comprised of a single paramedic.
+b) If there are 2 teams the SJ team may be comprised of a single paramedic.

-• The XC must be halted if the response team is unable to respond to an incident on XC due to attendance at an SJ incident or for any other reason.
+c) XC must STOP if the response team is unable to respond to an incident on XC due to attendance at an SJ incident or for any other reason.